yabadi/2017/B_PCHR/01_projectscope.md

 - Integrated real-time (self-updating) data analytics and reporting to improve accountability with sponsors and facilitate continued funding
   1)	How should aggregate statistics be presented for various stakeholders (i.e. information slicing and visualization by provider, patient type, billing, operational variables, etc.)?
 (Luis)
   2)  Which specific aggregate statistics should be presented for various stakeholders?
 (Luis)

+- Monitoring and Evaluation Plan
+  1) Develop a monitoring and evaluation plan based on project goals, indicators, and expected outcomes (Krysla)
+  2) Working with data analysis, organize a plan for dissemination and donor reporting (Krysla)

 ### Optional requirements
 - Securement of additional grants to continue improvements and implementation (Krysla)